 For how long will the CCC mark be valid?

 The CCC certificate is valid for 5 years.

-However, you’ll also be subject to annual follow-up factory inspections, in addition, market surveillance will be conducted by the Chinese authorities randomly.
+However, you’ll also be subject to annual follow-up factory inspections.
+Besides, market surveillance will be conducted by the Chinese authorities randomly.

 CCC Application form